Tuesday, April 16, 2013

 Today, it's the image of a dark-haired, eight year old running to meet his father.
 I haven't stopped thinking of him since I heard one of those killed in the Boston Marathon bombings was a little boy.

-I've cut myself off from the news coverage, but I can't stop asking questions.
-And they may not be what you'd expect.
+I've cut myself off from the news coverage, but I can't get his image out of my head.

 As he walked back to his mother, did he grin and display his missing front teeth?
 Did he talk constantly of Ninjas?
 Revel in the joke of burps coming from the attic and not the basement?
 Did he hug his mama twice every night - one regular and one extra tight?

-Because there is another dark-haired, toothless eight-year-old boy I will be hugging three times - all extra tight.
+Because there is another dark-haired, toothless eight-year-old boy who does all those things.
+I will be hugging him three times tonight - all extra tight.